 St. Mary's Law has offered students great value for their legal educational experience since 1927.

-As the law school of San Antonio and South Texas, St. Mary’s Law teaches more than the rules of law.
+As the only law school in San Antonio and one of the few serving south Texas, St. Mary’s Law teaches more than the rules of law.
 We equip future lawyers with the skills to succeed and the values to lead in a more just world.
-We are the only Catholic law school in Texas, and our mission is to graduate leaders in the law — advocates with the moral compass to make a difference and a commitment to service.
+We are the only Catholic law school in Texas, and our mission is to graduate leaders in the law - advocates with the moral compass to make a difference and a commitment to service.
 For us, justice counts.

 Established in 1927, St. Mary’s Law provides comprehensive opportunities for legal education.
 We have several Master of Laws (LL.M.) degree options, which allow for concentrated focus on specific legal subjects, as well as degree programs for internationally trained attorneys seeking a better understanding of American and international legal systems.
 We also offer Texas’ first Master of Jurisprudence (M.Jur.) degree, which educates non-attorney professionals about the legal system.